Adolf Hitler's 50th birthday

-The 50th birthday of Adolf Hitler on 20 April 1939 was celebrated as a national holiday throughout Nazi Germany.
-Minister of Propaganda Joseph Goebbels made sure the events organised in Berlin were a lavish spectacle focusing on Hitler.
-The festivities included a vast military parade with some 40,000 to 50,000 German troops taking part, along with 162 Luftwaffe airplanes flying overhead.
-The parade was intended in part as a warning to the Western powers of Nazi Germany's military capabilities.
+Adolf Hitler's 50th birthday was celebrated as a national holiday throughout Nazi Germany on 20 April 1939.
+Minister of Propaganda Joseph Goebbels made sure the events organised in Berlin were a lavish spectacle focusing on Hitler himself.
+The festivities included a military parade with some 40,000 to 50,000 German troops taking part, along with 162 Luftwaffe airplanes flying overhead.
+The parade was intended in part as a warning to the Allied powers of Nazi Germany's military capabilities.
 The parade lasted for more than four hours, with 20,000 official guests, along with several hundred thousand spectators being present.

 Celebrations

-On 18 April 1939, the government of Nazi Germany declared that their Führer Adolf Hitler's birthday (20 April) was to be a national holiday.
+On 18 April 1939, the German government declared that Adolf Hitler's birthday (20 April) was to be a national holiday.
 Festivities took place in all municipalities throughout the country as well as in the Free City of Danzig.
-The British historian Ian Kershaw comments that the events organised in Berlin by the Propaganda Minister Joseph Goebbels were "an astonishing extravaganza of the Führer cult.
+British historian Ian Kershaw comments that the events organised in Berlin by Propaganda Minister Joseph Goebbels were "an astonishing extravaganza of the Führer cult.
 The lavish outpourings of adulation and sycophancy surpassed those of any previous Führer Birthdays".

-Festivities began in the afternoon on the day before his birthday, when Hitler rode in the lead car of a motorcade of fifty white limousines along architect Albert Speer's newly-completed East-West Axis, the central boulevard for planned Welthauptstadt Germania, which was to be the new capital after the victory in World War II.
+Festivities began in the afternoon on the day before his birthday, when Hitler rode in the lead car of a motorcade of fifty white limousines along architect Albert Speer's newly-completed East-West Axis, the central boulevard for planned Welthauptstadt Germania, which was to be the new name for a renovated Berlin after the victory in World War II.
 Hitler, anticipating that Speer would give a speech, was amused when he evaded that by briefly announcing that the work should speak for itself.
 The next event was a torch-lit procession of delegations from all over Germany, which Hitler reviewed from a balcony in the Reich Chancellery.
 Then, at midnight, Hitler's courtiers congratulated him and presented him with gifts, including "statues, bronze casts, Meissen porcelain, oil-paintings, tapestries, rare coins, antique weapons, and a mass of other presents, many of them kitsch.
 Hitler admired some, made fun of others, and ignored most".

 Speer presented Hitler with a scale model of the gigantic triumphal arch planned for the rebuilding of Berlin, and Hitler's pilot, Hans Baur, gave him a model of the "Führer plane", a four-engined Focke-Wulf Fw 200 Condor that went into service later that year as Hitler's official airplane.